YonghaoZhao722/YeastSAM/README.md

 - `Mask2Outline.py`: Mask to outline conversion
 - `mask_editor.py`: Advanced mask editing interface

-**Note**: On macOS these tools are not compatible with Python 3.13.
-If you follow the installation command we provide above, everything should work correctly.
-However, if you directly use the conda instructions from the [µSAM tutorial page](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html), you may run into errors.
-In that case, please downgrade your Python version to 3.10 and recreate the environment.

 ## Citation
 If you are using YeastSAM or the dataset for your research, please cite our paper: